scc-digitalhub/docs/user/docs/tasks/cli.md

 # Using the platform externally

 A command-line interface (CLI) is available, allowing access to certain functionalities of the platform remotely.
-It can be used to set up the environment and install the python packages.
+It can be used to set up the environment and install the Python packages.

-In-detail descriptions of available commands can be found in [this dedicated section](../components/cli_commands.md).
+## CLI installation

+Download the latest version of the CLI for your OS from its [releases page on GitHub](https://github.com/scc-digitalhub/digitalhub-cli/releases).
+Extract the archive and open a console in the path of the `dhcli` file.

+## CLI usage

 The standard use flow of the CLI is as follows: